ManoharPasupuleti/Data-validation-Employee/README.md

 # __Introduction__
 This document Explains you about the __Data Validation on Employee Details__ using structures.
-And also briefs you about the usage of Structures within structures and Pointers of structure variables.
+And also briefs you about the usage of Structures within structures and Dynamic Memory Allocation and  Pointers of structure variables.

 # Algorithms
 ### Main-Function